Skip to content

 • Rates can move higher or lower based on a number of factors

-• Economic news, reports, data, and even geopolitical activity
+• Economic news, weekly/monthly reports, trading trends, and even geopolitical activity

-• Can significantly impact rates throughout the week
+• All of these can significantly impact rates throughout the week

 Sure, they might be annoyed that you’re constantly asking for updates, but it’s their duty to provide you with this information.